sdersen/task-force/README.md

     - Mark all tasks complete with one click.
     - Searching for tasks.
     - Add checklists (subtasks) to tasks.

--   I'm able to search all tasks.
--   I'm able to add a checklist to a task.
--   I'm able to complete a list and all it's tasks.

 # Installation

 To install this project follow this list: